v-harrishe/azure-docs/articles/app-service/deploy-staging-slots.md

 Azure PowerShell is a module that provides cmdlets to manage Azure through Windows PowerShell, including support for managing deployment slots in Azure App Service.

-For information on installing and configuring Azure PowerShell, and on authenticating Azure PowerShell with your Azure subscription, see [How to install and configure Microsoft Azure PowerShell](/powershell/azure/).
+For information on installing and configuring Azure PowerShell, and on authenticating Azure PowerShell with your Azure subscription, see [How to install and configure Azure Azure PowerShell](https://docs.microsoft.com/powershell/azure/).

 ---
 ### Create a web app